nfdi4cat/pid4cat-model/docs/overview.md

 For the PID system:

-- Provide PIDs for NFDI4Cat and its tool & services
+- Provide PIDs for NFDI4Cat and its tools & services
 - Low cost per PID
 - Managed and operated by one main authority (HLRS)
-- Sub ID-spaces for sub name assigning authorities (SNAAs)
+- Sub ID-spaces for sub name assigning authorities (SNAA)
-- Allow each SNAA to create IDs according to own pattern (with some constraints on allowed characters)
+- Allow each SNAA to create IDs according to self-defined patterns (with some constraints on allowed characters)
-- Custom REST-API-access with authorization for PID-management by SNAAs
+- Custom REST-API access with authorization for PID-management by SNAAs
 - Use of a single common handle prefix
 - Open tools & open data (CC-0 for PID metadata, MIT or Apache-2-license for code)

-For the PID meta data model:
+For the PID metadata model:

-- Pre-dominantly metadata about the PID (status, changes, contact)
+- Predominantly metadata about the PID (status, changes, contact)
 - Low post-creation update work for metadata
 - Minimum information about the resource
   - What is identified? (selection among few types)
   - How to access the resource? (for example which other media type than html can be requested)
-- Relations to other PIDs (reuse relations from DataCite)
+- Relations to other PIDs (reuse relations from DataCite [metadata schema](https://datacite-metadata-schema.readthedocs.io/))
 - linked-data conform to facilitate PID-graph integration/creation

 For the pid4cat pattern:

 - Recognizable as pid4cat
-- Short meaningless identifier for the namespaces of sub name assigning authorities (SNAAs).
+- Short meaningless identifier for the namespaces of SNAAs.
 - Best-practice guidelines for identifier patterns to help the SNAAs.
 - Within the prefix space, only the combination of identifier for the namespace and SNAA-created ID must be unique to allow offline (uncoordinated & de-centralized) minting of identifiers.